liutaocode/talking_face_preprocessing/README.md

 ## Face Orientation Angles

-Facial orientation includes 3D poses: pitch, yaw, and roll.
+Facial orientation involves three-dimensional poses: pitch (tilt up and down), yaw (turn left and right), and roll (tilt side to side).

 <img src='asserts/facial_orientation.png' width=50% />

-Follow the instructions [3DDFA_V2](https://github.com/cleardusk/3DDFA_V2) and build the environment.
-Copy the path link to `.3ddfav2_path` and run the following codes to get pose angles.
+Follow the instructions at [3DDFA_V2](https://github.com/cleardusk/3DDFA_V2) to build the environment.
+Copy the path link to `.3ddfav2_path` and run the following code to obtain pose angles.

 ```bash